I may have a problem. I really, really enjoyed designing my book cover. And at some point, I started making fake book covers because I could.

 Version number 12

-I love this, it’s like advice for writing, only applied to design.
-You show don’t tell, but from a slightly different perspective, from a marketing one.
+I love this.
+Basically, you show don’t tell, but from a slightly different perspective, from a marketing one.

 Who are your readers?